-Many people spend more (non-sleeping) hours at work each day than they do at home.
+Many people spend more (non-sleeping) hours at work each day than at home.
 This makes for plenty of opportunities to thank those around you.
-In today’s post, I will share actual stories of when I’ve written thank you notes at work.
-I hope they will inspire you to write some to your co-workers!
-We will cover examples and bosses thanking employees in future posts.

 I forgot my purse and needed some cash!

 I had a hair appointment that evening in the same city where I work.
-My commute to the office is 1 hour so going home quick to retrieve my purse was not the preferred option.
+My commute to the office is 1 hour, so going home quickly to retrieve my purse was not the preferred option.
 I also didn’t want to take a half day of vacation to be able to go home and get back in time for the appointment.
-I decided to ask a co-worker for a short-term 1-day loan.
+So I decided to ask a co-worker for a short-term 1-day loan.
 She said yes!

-She didn’t have the cash on her and had to find an ATM during lunch.
-She was happy to help me out even though it was an inconvenience to her.
-I wrote her a handwritten thank you note thanking her for helping me out in my time of need and placed the cash inside the note card.
+She didn’t have the cash and had to find an ATM during lunch.
+She was happy to help me out even though it inconvenienced her.
+I wrote her a handwritten thank you note thanking her for helping me in my time of need and placed the cash inside the note card.

 Help with a project

-This past August was one of the busiest months I’ve had at work.
-Part of this was due to a one-time project.
-For the final stage of the project, I worked with someone that was not on my team.
-Her involvement and hours put in were more than what was expected.
-She also did excellent work and helped this phase of the project go smoothly.
-When it was finished I wrote her a thank you note.
+During one of my busiest months at my former job, I worked with someone other than my team for the final stage of a project.
+Her involvement and the hours put in were more than what was expected.
+However, she also did excellent work and helped this project phase go smoothly.
+When it was finished, I wrote her a thank you note.

-Earlier in the year, another co-worker figured out issues I was having with another project.
-He stepped in, helped me find the problem, explained the part of the process where I had gone wrong, and smoothed things over the recipient.
-I was very thankful that he helped as he saved me hours and hours of time if I would have had to solve it by myself.
+Earlier that same year, another co-worker discovered issues with another project.
+The problems were my fault.
+He stepped in, helped me find the problem, explained the part of the process where I had gone wrong, and smoothed things over with the client.
+I was very thankful that he helped as he saved me hours if I had to solve it by myself.
 He also received a handwritten thank you note.

 People, including your co-workers, like to be recognized for their efforts!

-At my job, there is a system where we can thank people and they can receive a monetary reward.
-The amount can vary depending on the impact of whatever you are thanking them for had on the company.
-I think my co-workers may have felt ripped off I gave them a handwritten thank you note in place of the monetary reward that comes with the thank you submitted through the company’s system.
-So I did that too!
+At my former job, there was a system to thank coworkers where they could receive a monetary reward.
+However, the amount can vary depending on the impact of whatever you are thanking them for.
+So, I gave them a handwritten thank-you note and submitted the thank-you through the company’s system so they would get the monetary reward.

 Earning Employee of the Month

-Several months ago I was awarded Employee of the Month within my department.
+One time, I was awarded Employee of the Month within my department.
 This came with a monetary reward given to me (through the company’s thank you note system).
 This was given to me by my boss’s boss’s boss’s boss’s boss.
-There may be another level in the hierarchy but you get the idea.
+The hierarchy may have another level, but you get the idea.

-This woman does not work in the same office location.
-I had to track down her mailing address to be able to thank her.
-An email would have been much easier!
 I wrote and sent her a handwritten thank you note.
-I also gave a thank you note to my boss and his boss as they were responsible for nominating me.
+I also gave a thank you note to my boss and his boss, as they were responsible for nominating me.
 If not for them, I would not have had the opportunity to be chosen.

 I hope these stories have given you some inspiration to thank your co-workers!